JosephKan3/redditFilters/README.md

 ## Features

+- **User Blocking:** Hide posts and comments from specific users.
 - **Keyword Blocking:** Hide posts containing specific keywords you choose.
 - **Subreddit Blocking:** Hide posts from specific subreddits.
+- **Thread Nuke:** Automatically bans all users that posted or commented on the current thread being viewed
 - **Automatic Image Display:** Automatically display images linked in comments and posts for easier viewing.
 - **Logging Preference:** Option to enable or disable console logging for debugging or personal preference.